 A drive from Rwanda’s capital Kigali to the Cyanika/Kyanika border is approximately 3 hours with a total distance of about 119 kilometers.
 Just like the Gatuna Border post, you will spend some time on the border post here as well, where you will go through crossing procedures with all the necessary documentation submitted to the Authorities then you will visit your preferred sector for your gorilla trekking adventure in Bwindi.

 The Rushaga and the Buhoma sector are fairly near as you will only drive for 2 hours to the headquarters where you can do your gorilla trekking adventure.

 Rushaga Sector is beautifully situated on a hill, with views of the vast, rugged rift valley landscapes and the Virunga Mountains.
 It’s a spectacular sight from the top of any ridge in this area.
 It will enchant you and make you feel like you’re in a movie.

 The Rushaga Gorilla Sector is one of four sectors that comprise the Bwindi Impenetrable Forest National Park.
 The national park has recently recorded the highest number of mountain gorillas compared to all other habituation areas in the world.
 The exceptional Rushaga is located in the southern part of Bwindi National Park.
-The high cost of gorilla trekking in Rwanda has driven most tourists to Rushaga Gorilla sector, which is cheaper and accessible from Kigali via Cyanika border in Kisoro district.
+The high cost of gorilla trekking in Rwanda has driven most tourists to the Rushaga Gorilla sector, which is cheaper and accessible from Kigali via the Cyanika border in the Kisoro district.
 In addition to gorilla trekking, the Rushaga sector offers gorilla habituation experiences, in which mountain gorillas are trained to become accustomed to human presence.